Johnadibe/to-do-list/README.md

 # To Do List Structure

-This project is to build a simple Html list of To Do tasks.
+This project is to implement the CRUD (create, read, update, delete) methods in a simple list of To Do tasks.

 ## Built With

 - HTML
 - CSS
 - JavaScript
+- Webpack
 - Visual Studio Code

 ## Live Demo (if available)